stevekramercellist/cellist/sofialeifer.md

 ![Sofia Leifer](/images/sofia2.jpg "Sofia Leifer")

 Sofie Leifer was born in 2005 to a family of musicians in Copenhagen, Denmark.
 She started playing violin when she was four years old.
 At age eight, she began studies with Maestro Boris Belkin in Conservatory Maastricht (Netherlands).
-Currently, Sofie is under the tutelage of Prof. Zakhar Bron In “Z.Bron Academy “ in Interlaken (Switzerland).
+Currently, Sofie is under the tutelage of Prof. Zakhar Bron In “Z. Bron Academy “ in Interlaken (Switzerland).
 Sofie Leifer is a winner of first prizes in the following national and international competitions:

 * XIV Wieniawski-Lipinski International Competition in Lublin (Poland)